 How to Choose an Emerald Cut Diamond:

-In the first place, our goal is to help you find the most spectacular looking diamond.
-With that in mind, we're going to focus mostly on light performance.
 After all, things like carat weight, clarity grades, and the color grade aren't readily visible from across the dinner table.
-Whereas the sparkle factor of your emerald cut diamond engagement ring can be seen from across the room.
+In contrast, the sparkle factor of your engagement ring should be apparent from across the room.

-With that in mind, we recommend that you start with a loose diamond.
-Because the diamond will have to be loose in order for you to judge the light performance.
-Obviously, the sparkle factor and Brilyens® of Brian Gavin Signature emerald cut diamonds is spectacular.
+In that case, we recommend starting with a loose diamond so that you can judge the light performance.
+The sparkle factor and Brilyens® of Brian Gavin Signature Emerald cut diamonds are spectacular.

-Although that may be true, you don't have to take our word for it.
-Because we're going to prove it to you using ASET and Ideal Scope images below.
+Although that may be true, you don't have to take our word for it because we're going to prove it using ASET and Ideal Scope images.
 In that case, you'll know with 100% certainty that Brian Gavin Signature emerald cuts are the brightest.

 Emerald Cut Diamonds Sparkle Factor:

 People often ask whether emerald cut diamonds are less sparkly than other diamond shapes.
 Consequently, emerald shape diamonds do sparkle less than their brilliant counterparts.

 However, it might be more accurate to say that the long rectangular step facets create a different type of sparkle.
 Suffice to say that every kind of fancy shape diamond uniquely reflects light.

 In that case, the decision to buy one shape over another is primarily a matter of preference.
 For that reason, I wasn't a fan of emerald cuts before seeing the Brian Gavin Signature collection.